 As the Fall 2017 semester wraps up, Ferris State University is set to graduate 1,050 students – with 660 scheduled to participate during two commencement ceremonies on Saturday, Dec.
 16 in Jim Wink Arena of the Ewigleben Sports Complex.

-In keeping with tradition, the Fall 2017 commencement speaker is this year’s Distinguished Teacher Award recipient: John Scott Gray, a College of Arts and Sciences professor of Philosophy.
+In keeping with tradition, the Fall 2017 commencement speaker is this year’s Distinguished Teacher Award recipient: John Scott Gray, a College of Arts, Sciences and Education professor of Philosophy.
 A resident of nearby Canadian Lakes, Gray arrived at Ferris in the fall of 2006, having earned his Bachelor of Arts, from Furman University, in Greenville, S.C.; a Master of Arts, from Baylor University, in Waco, Texas; and a Ph.D., from Southern Illinois University, in Carbondale.
 Gray, who will address graduates at both Saturday commencement sessions, was announced, in April, as this year’s Distinguished Teacher Award honoree.